snoyberg/conduit/README.md

      before entering the `Iteratee` and pass that in.
 In some cases, such an approach would mean file handles are kept open too long.

+     __Clarification__: It is certainly *possible* to write iterFile, but there are no guarantees that it will close the allocated `Handle`, since the calling `Enumerator` may throw an exception before sending an `EOF` to the `Iteratee`.

+     __Requirement__: We need a solution which would allow code something like that following to correctly open and close file handles, even in the presence of exceptions.

+         run $ enumFile "input.txt" $$ iterFile "output.txt"

 *    None of this plays nicely with monad transformers, though this does not seem to be an inherent problem with enumerators, instead with the current library.

      __Practical ramification__: You cannot enumerate a file when running in a `ReaderT IO`.

+    __Requirement__: The following pseudo-code should work:

+         runReaderT (run $ enumFile "input" $$ iterFile "output") ()

 *    Instead of passing around a `Handle` to pull data from, your code should live inside an `Iteratee`.
 This makes it difficult and/or impossible to